Landlord registration and licensing

 Landlord registration and licensing helps monitor private landlords and agents and ensure they are suitable people to let out property.

 The registration and licensing scheme in Wales is run by Rent Smart Wales.

 If you live in an House in Multiple Occupation (HMO) your landlord must comply with the Rent Smart Wales scheme in addition to complying with extra licensing rules.
 Our page on HMO’s explains these rules in more detail.

 What is landlord registration?

-All private landlords of ‘domestic tenancies’ in Wales must be registered with Rent Smart Wales.
-This means that if you have an assured shorthold tenancy, an assured tenancy or a regulated tenancy your landlord should be registered.
-If he/she is not registered then they will be committing an offence and can face penalties.
+All private landlords of occupation contracts in Wales must be registered with Rent Smart Wales.
+This means that if you have a fixed term standard contract or a periodic standard contract your landlord should be registered.
+Your landlord should also be registered if you have a regulated tenancy If s/he is not registered then they will be committing an offence and can face penalties.

 In order to register, a landlord must provide accurate and up-to-date information about themselves and all of their properties that they operate in Wales.
 They will also have to pay a fee.

 Any person who lets or manages an occupation contract or regulated tenancy in Wales must have a licence from the Rent Smart Wales scheme.
 This includes landlords who self-manage their properties and letting agents who may have been appointed by the landlord.